Kalharap/Colorado-river-mtm/README.md

 # Colorado River Streamflow Reconstruction

-This repository contains Python scripts and data used to reconstruct natural streamflow of the **Colorado River** using multiple statistical and machine learning methods.
+This repository contains Python scripts and data used to reconstruct the natural streamflow of the **Colorado River** using multiple statistical and machine learning methods.
-The analyses were conducted as part of my PhD research at the University of Nevada, Las Vegas.

 ---